tier4/AWML/docs/contribution/contribution_flow/contribution_flow.md

 ## 1. Report issue

 If you want to add/fix some code, please make the issue at first.
-You should comment and show the issue and show what you want to fix before implementation.
+Please comment and show any issues that need to be fixed before creating a PR.

 ## 2. Implementation